yegor256/takes/README.md

 </dependency>
 ```

-For Gradle, you should add the dependencies as usual:
+For Gradle, add the dependencies as usual:

 ```groovy
 dependencies {